Prospect-Robotics/Robot2024/README.md

 Instead, make changes on a branch, put the changes to GitHub, and request a code review from @amrikverma or @cuttestkittensrule.

-To create a new branch from master, run: `git checkout -b branch-name master`
+To create a new branch from the `master` branch, run:
+`git checkout -b branch-name master`

 > [!NOTE]
 > It's common to prefix branch names with your github user name.
 For example